 The same factors are contributing to climate change.
 Result?
 A world that is increasingly unstable.
 In the past six months alone, hurricanes Harvey, Maria and Irma and wildfires across the West have walloped America.
 As FEMA Administrator Brock Long recently put it, “If this is the new normal, Americans can’t rely on a federal cavalry when disaster strikes.
 They will have to take care of themselves.”

-In other words, in the face of increasingly erratic and powerful climactic events, we’re not going to be able to respond to natural disasters the way we have historically.
+In other words, in the face of increasingly erratic and powerful climactic events, our governmental systems are not going to be able to respond to natural disasters the way they have historically for much longer.

 I live in Jackson, WY—or “Jackson Hole,” as the marketers and tourists like to call it.
 Have you ever walked around the town square in Jackson Hole on a morning in mid-August?
-You think the same Americans are going to be able to care for themselves in the event of a natural disaster?
+You think the same folks wandering about with their Starbucks and iPhones affixed to their hands are going to be able to care for themselves in the event of a natural disaster?

 We lost our refrigerator for a few days last summer.
 It was an eye-opener to see how much our lives depended on that electrified rectangle: we shuffled goods to the coldest places in the house we could find and ended up losing more than a gallon of milk and a few steaks.
 A disaster, natural or otherwise, that knocks out our power for a week?
 I’m honestly not sure how we’d do.